ddmitov/perl-executing-browser/doc/SETTINGS.md

   ``String`` displayed as a label for the 'No' button on JavaScript Confirm popup box.

 * **closeConfirmation**
   ``String`` displayed in a JavaScript Confirm popup box when the close button is pressed, but unsaved data in local HTML forms is detected.
-If no ``closeConfirmation`` object property is found, PEB exits immediately.
+If no ``closeConfirmation`` object property is found, PEB shuts down all running Perl scripts and exits.

 ## Perl Scripts API